 Limited liability companies can be used to restrict the ability of creditors to reach underlying assets owned by an LLC.
 Because of lending requirements, it is often impractical to title residential rental property in an LLC, in which case insurance becomes a more important consideration.

 Harrison Estate Law is happy to speak with you about how our asset protection and estate planning services can help you meet your goals.
 Please contact us online or via email or call 352-559-9828 to schedule a complementary asset protection consultation.
-If you don’t live close to Gainesville we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville we are happy to set up a phone or Zoom call.
+We have extended evening and weekend appointments available by request.